pamelafox/azure-openai-structured-outputs/README.md

     * [Azure Developer CLI (azd)](https://aka.ms/install-azd)
     * [Python 3.9+](https://www.python.org/downloads/)

-2. Make a new directory called `azure-openai-keyless-python` and clone this template into it using the `azd` CLI:
+2. Make a new directory called `azure-openai-entity-extraction` and clone this template into it using the `azd` CLI:

     ```shell
-    azd init -t azure-openai-keyless-python
+    azd init -t azure-openai-entity-extraction
     ```

     You can also use git to clone the repository if you prefer.